 This is a valid question.
 In our modern culture circle processes have be relegated to rather unique settings.
 You can find circle practices across the globe in all cultures and communities.
 They often look different but use some of the same concepts.
 First I want to tell you what make a circle a Circles, then we can discuss how Circles connect to the philosophy of Restorative Justice.

 Circles are a formalized listening process.
 This structures everyone's opportunity to speak and respond.
 Circles aren't focused on solving the problem.
 Their main focus is to give real voice to those that have felt excluded from the conversation.
 In traditional classrooms we find teachers control the pacing and tempo of the conversation, they determine who speaks and who is listening.
 Understand that changing this dynamic can be supportive to building strong relationships between youth and teachers as well as youth and their peers.
 When we can give a bit of our power up to a process that includes and balances power we will achieve a growing level of engagement and stronger relationships.

 The other question is "How do circles relate to the broader Restorative Justice philosophy?"
-Circle tie tightly to Restorative Justice do to is relationship building nature.
+Circles tie tightly to Restorative Justice, due to its relationship building nature.
 It also engages everyone in an active process.
 There is rarely a "silence is agreement" culture, rather there is a culture of "I agree and this is important to me."
-When we think about building relationship (the primary focus or Restorative Justice) we can see that circles can be an exceptional tool to achieve this goal, even without the heat of significant conflict.
+When we think about building relationship (a primary focus or Restorative Justice) we can see that circles are an exceptional tool to achieve this goal, even without the heat of significant conflict.